Talent Builds

 This talent build is for advanced players looking to push their damage to its limits in a raid setting.
 You don't have access to a handful of defensive talents so it can be more punishing to make mistakes.
 I'd only recommend this to players comfortable with the spec and encounters they are playing it in.

-This talent build is for players that are generally newer to the spec, or for encounters that are particularly difficult.
-You shouldn't have much of a problem surviving playing these talents as long as you don't let your Shuffle drop!
+This talent build is for players that are generally newer to the spec and want to be as safe as possible.
+You sacrifice a lot of offensive power to bolster your survivability.
+You shouldn’t have much of a problem surviving with these talents as long as you don’t let your Shuffle drop!

 This talent build has a solid mix of defensive and offensive talents, leaning more into the offensive side of things.
-Talents such as chi surge, facepalm and counterstrike can all be shifted away from for defensive options if you feel you need a little more durability.
+It’s not something I would recommend for more challenging levels of keys but it’ll definitely net you some big damage numbers!

 Class Talents